nus-cs2113-AY1920S2/duke/docs/README.md

 ### `deadline` - add a Deadline task to the list

 Adds a task of type 'Deadline' to the task list.
 Use /by to specify the deadline.
-Input deadline in format YYYY-MM-DD for Dook to recognise and print the date in MM DD YYYY style.
+Input deadline in format YYYY-MM-DD for Dook to recognise and print the date in MMM DD YYYY style.

 Example of usage: